 A Certificate Holder or Candidate may waive the 30 day timeframe to request a hearing.
 To request a waiver of the 30 day timeframe, the Certificate Holder or Candidate must complete a Hearing Waiver form that is available on the ARRT website at www.arrt.org.
 The Hearing Waiver form must be signed by the Certificate Holder or Candidate, notarized, and submitted to ARRT.
-The Executive Director of ARRT shall have the authority to receive, administer, and grant the Hearing Waiver form and may be assisted by staff members and/or legal counsel of ARRT.
+The Chief Executive Officer of ARRT shall have the authority to receive, administer, and grant the Hearing Waiver form and may be assisted by staff members and/or legal counsel of ARRT.

 Failure to appear at the hearing in person or via teleconference, or to supply a written submission in response to the charges shall be deemed a default on the merits and shall be deemed consent to whatever action or disciplinary measures that the Ethics Committee determines to take.
-Hearings shall be held at such date, time, and place as shall be designated by the Ethics Committee or the Executive Director.
-The Certificate Holder or Candidate shall be given at least 30 days' notice of the date, time, and place of the hearing.
-The hearing is conducted by the Ethics Committee with any three or more of its members participating, other than any member of the Ethics Committee whose professional activities are conducted at a location in the approximate area of the Certificate Holder or Candidate in question.
-In the event of such disqualification, the President may appoint a Trustee to serve on the Ethics Committee for the sole purpose of participating in the hearing and rendering a decision.
-At the hearing, ARRT shall present the charges against the Certificate Holder or Candidate in guestion, and the facts and evidence of ARRT in respect to the basis or bases for the proposed action or disciplinary measure.
+Hearings shall be held at such date, time, and place as shall be designated by the Ethics Committee or the Chief Executive Officer.
+The Certificate Holder or Candidate shall be given at least 30 days notice of the date, time, and place of the hearing.
+The hearing is conducted by the Ethics Committee with any three or more of its members participating, other than any members of the Ethics Committee who believe for any reason that they would be unable to render an objective and unbiased decision.
+In the event of such disqualification, the President may appoint Trustees to serve on the Ethics Committee for the sole purpose of participating in the hearing and rendering a decision.
+At the hearing, ARRT shall present the charges against the Certificate Holder or Candidate in question, and the facts and evidence of ARRT in respect to the basis or bases for the proposed action or disciplinary measure.
 The Ethics Committee may be assisted by legal counsel.
-The Certificate Holder or Candidate in question, by legal counsel or other representative (at the sole expense of the Certificate Holder or Candidate in guestion), shall have the right to call witnesses, present testimony, and be heard in the Certificate Holder's or Candidate's own defense; to hear the testimony of and to cross-examine any witnesses appearing at such hearing; and to present such other evidence or testimony as the Ethics Committee shall deem appropriate to do substantial justice.
+The Certificate Holder or Candidate in question, by legal counsel or other representative (at the sole expense of the Certificate Holder or Candidate in question), shall have the right to call witnesses, present testimony, and be heard in the Certificate Holder's or Candidate's own defense; to hear the testimony of and to crossexamine any witnesses appearing at such hearing; and to present such other evidence or testimony as the Ethics Committee shall deem appropriate to do substantial justice.
 Any information may be considered that is relevant or potentially relevant.
 The Ethics Committee shall not be bound by any state or federal rules of evidence.
 The Certificate Holder or Candidate in question shall have the right to submit a written statement at the close of the hearing.
 A transcript or an audio recording of the hearing testimony is made for in person and teleconference hearings only.
 Ethics Committee deliberations are not recorded.